NUWCDIVNPT/stig-manager/clientV2/docs/todos/collection-manage.md

   `ManageLabels` integration test would lock in the trickiest logic.
 Pure helpers (`tagAssets.js`, `labelPalette.js`) and the leaf components are already well covered.

-See also in [common.md](common.md): the `exportCSV` gaps item — Manage Labels exports via PrimeVue's native `exportCSV()` (`Label/LabelsTable.vue`), same decorate/export caveats as the other grids, and it does not route through `shared/csv.js`'s formula-injection guard.
+See also in [common.md](common.md): the CSV export gaps item — Manage Labels (`Label/LabelsTable.vue`) exports through `exportDataTableCsv` like every other grid, with the same decorate/export caveats.